 One noticeable incident that infected 600,000 Mac computers (around 1% of all computers running macOS and OS X) was a case of Flashback malware that exploited a security flaw in Java.
-Apple recommended, after users had the malware removed, updating Java or removing it altogether.
-That was perhaps the most noticeable and widespread incident, although there are many others that occur every day impacting thousands of us who use an iMac, MacBook Air, MacBook Pro and other versions of Apple Mac computers.
+Apple recommended updating Java or removing it altogether after users had dealt with the malware.
+That was perhaps the most noticeable and widespread incident.
+However, there are many others that occur every day, impacting thousands of us who use an iMac, MacBook Air, MacBook Pro, and other versions of Apple Mac computers.

 How do Apple computers get viruses?

 Not enough Mac users make use of anti-virus and anti-malware software.
 Unlike Windows, an ecosystem that traditionally faces more threats, there is greater visibility and faster response times from Microsoft.
 Apple has been criticized for not dealing with threats sooner.

 Although they do build a lot of protections into macOS and OS X that people don’t see and interact with.
 Unfortunately, in many cases, this is proving insufficient.
 Cybercriminals are getting smarter.
 Malware, in particular, is getting good at sneaking into computers silently and causing problems.
 Some signs of this include:

 More popups and ads than you would normally expect when browsing the web;